jcgr11/GBM-Simulations/README.md

-# Monte Carlo simulation and Geometric Brownian Motion for Simulating Stock price dynamics
+# Geometric Brownian Motion & Monte Carlo simulation and for simulating Stock price dynamics
 * The purpose of this project is to quantify and vizualize the uncertainty and randomness inherent in stock price movement.

 ## References: